INQUIRELAB/mcp-bridge-api/README.md

 ## ⚙️ Configuration

 MCP Bridge is configured through a JSON file named `mcp_config.json` in the project root.
-This is an example of a MCP config:
+This is an example of a basic MCP config:

 ```json
 {